 Who is in charge in the case of a disaster?

-Who is the point of contact?
+In the event of a disaster, who is the point of contact?
 Who makes final decisions?
+What is their contact information?
 Documenting the answers to these questions and providing them to your IT provider ensures they know exactly who to talk through when the disaster recovery begins.
-Ideally, it is important to identify a person that is not be part of your IT team, because the IT team will be too busy recovering data.
-Providing a disaster recovery services company with one point of contact will free more time for the internal IT team to work more efficiently and effectively resolving the matter.
+Ideally, it is important to identify a person that is not part of your IT team, because the IT team will be too busy recovering data.
+Providing a disaster recovery services company with one point of contact will free more time for the IT team to work more efficiently and effectively resolving the matter.

 What order should the devices and services need to be restored?

-Prioritize your recovery based on what operations are most vital to get your company functioning and producing revenue.
-Often this operation is the most important.
+If you have performed a business impact analysis, this outline should have been developed to prioritize your disaster recovery based on what operations are most vital to get your company functioning and producing revenue.
+Often this operations are the most crucial.
 Also, it may be more important to restore customer facing services before actually restoring internal services.
-Give this plan plenty of thought so your company has the best chance to get up and running quickly.
+Give this plan plenty of thought so your company has the best recovery time possible.

 How quickly should you recover?

-There should be a list of information for all vendors, including phone numbers, account numbers, email addresses.
+There should be a list of contact information for all vendors, including phone numbers, account numbers, email addresses.
 For software vendors, document the name and exact version of software that is in use.
 For hardware vendors document the model and exact specs of each piece of hardware.
-This list should be kept in multiple places that could be accessed in the occasion of a disaster.
+This list should be kept in multiple places that could be accessed in the occasion of a disaster, to ensure the RTO is hit.

-In the case of a disaster that prevents access to company location such as a tornado or a flood, you should already have a plan in place for where the office can be temporarily run from.
-This could be office space or a trailer of some kind.
-You should check your insurance policies to see what type of services they will provide or cover for this type of situation.
+In the case of a disaster that prevents access to company location such as a tornado or a flood, you should already have a plan in place for where the office can temporarily operate.
+This could be an office space or even a trailer.
+You should check your insurance policies to see what type of services they will provide for this type of scenario.

-Disaster recovery services should also be reviewed and updated quarterly.
-Your technical environment is constantly changing, so your disaster recovery plan should be changing with it.
-The plan should be put together with your Managed Services Provider to ensure all possibilities are covered.
+Disaster recovery services and business continuity planning should also be reviewed and updated quarterly.
+Your technical environment is constantly changing, so your disaster recovery plan should be changing with it as well.
+Everything should be considered, such as a change from a Mac environment to Windows, new IT assets, and the information systems your company utilizes.
+The plan should be prepared with your managed services provider to ensure all possibilities are covered.